🚀 A month after the beta release, Purchases page had 142 engaged users with a total of 2,171 successful sales.

 As I was designing for web, I was also designing for mobile.
 And oh boy…the struggle for mobile was a real one.
 It was already hard to fit all necessary info on web, how did I find a solution for mobile?

-A common problem I faced for web and mobile was not knowing where to place the vehicle overview information (web: information inside the right column, mobile: information in the accordion) along with the rest of the purchases content that users find more important.
+⚠️ A common problem I faced for web and mobile was not knowing where to place the vehicle overview information (web - information inside the right column, mobile - information in the accordion if expanded) along with the rest of the purchases content that users find more important.
 There needed to be a solution where both information can live without disrupting the user flow.

 Panels and Sheets